 - You’re actually safer with Google Workspace.
 Since your data is hosted on Google’s reliable and redundant data centers, you can stop saving your corporate data on insecure devices, a leading cause of data security problems.

 - Better message control over what comes in and what goes out of your company with Google Workspace’ message security and administrative management controls.

 - Access anywhere, anytime you have an internet connection – whether on your mobile device, laptop, or computer in a multi-OS environment (PC, Mac, Linux).

-Google Workspace is a web-based hosted solution, which means you can access Google Workspace at anytime, anywhere you have an Internet connection.
+Google Workspace is a web-based hosted solution, which means you can access Google Workspace at anytime, anywhere you have an internet connection.
 You might hear this type of technology referred to as “software-as-a-service” or “cloud computing”.
 “Cloud computing” or “software-as-a-service” is a computing model in which IT applications are provided “as a service”, allowing users to access these applications from the Internet (“in the cloud”) without needing to maintain the infrastructure that supports them.
 A simple way to understand the model is how people currently allow companies to run and manage their electricity rather than generating it within their home/office themselves.

 With Google Workspace, your data and the applications themselves are served from Google’s highly secure, scalable, and reliable data centers.
-Google actually builds its own data centers from scratch, so we’re able to have one of the lowest cost-per-server infrastructures in the world; which means that those savings are passed on to our Google Workspace customers.
+Google actually builds its own data centers from scratch, so they are able to have one of the lowest cost-per-server infrastructures in the world; which means that those savings are passed on to Google Workspace customers.
 Your business is able to offload the infrastructure costs and the effort it takes to maintain an on-premises solution, and focus those savings on more strategic IT initiatives.